 As the Lark check-in mentioned, dietary fiber is a nutrient that helps control blood sugar, and oatmeal is one food that provides it.
-There are plenty of other nutrients that can help improve health and lower blood sugar, and these are some of the best foods for preventing diabetes, as well as suggestions for how to add them to your diet.
+There are plenty of other nutrients that can help improve health and lower blood sugar.
+These are some of the best foods for preventing diabetes, as well as suggestions for how to add them to your diet.
 Mayo Clinic has many other healthy recipes to try, as well.

 1 .
 Salmon

 Like all fish, salmon is high in protein and free from carbohydrates.
 Linus Pauling Institute notes that salmon and other fatty fish are particularly healthy because they are rich in fat called omega-3 fats.
 These fats are good for your heart, brain, and blood pressure, and they may be good for your blood sugar.
 Salmon and other fatty fish are among the few natural sources of vitamin D, which you need for bone health.

 For an easy meal, bake or grill salmon and serve it with lemon juice, dill, or low-sodium teriyaki sauce, plus brown rice or quinoa and a big helping of steamed, grilled, or roasted vegetables.

 Expert tip: Mercury contamination can be a problem in fatty fish, but wild-caught or Atlantic salmon and canned pink salmon are safer choices.
 Sea bass, albacore and yellowfin tuna, orange roughy, and mackerel are higher in mercury.

 Avocados do not bump up your blood sugar much, since they are low in carbohydrates and high in dietary fiber.
-They are rich in monounsaturated fats, which are known for being a heart-healthy nutrient in Mediterranean diet patterns and which may improve insulin sensitivity.
+They are rich in monounsaturated fats, which, Mayo Clinic notes, are known for being a heart-healthy nutrient in Mediterranean diet patterns and which may improve insulin sensitivity.
 They have antioxidant vitamins E and C, and plenty of B vitamins, too.

 Expert tip: Keep your portion size in check when you have avocados, since a small quarter-cup serving of mashed avocado has 90 calories.
 Also be aware of what you are having with your avocados, as a bowl of chips with guacamole is a very different choice than whole-grain toast with avocado, tomato slices, and an egg.